Ransom L. Ford

 Ransom L. Ford (February 12, 1878 – 1973) was a Michigan politician.

 Early life

 Ford was born on February 12, 1878, in Byron, Michigan.
-Ford was of English parentage.
-Ford received an education from Chesaning High School.
+He was of English parentage.
+Ford attended Chesaning High School.

 Career

 Ford was the owner and editor of the newspaper the Montrose Record from around 1900 until December 1, 1914.
-In 1912, Ford ran for the Michigan House of Representatives seat representing the Genesee County 1st district but was defeated by Progressive Party candidate Bert F. Crapser.
-In the November 3, 1914, election, Ford defeated Crapser in his attempt at re-election.
+In 1912, he ran for the Michigan House of Representatives seat representing the Genesee County 1st District but was defeated by Progressive Party candidate Bert F. Crapser.
+In the November 3, 1914, election, he defeated Crapser in his attempt at re-election.
 Ford represented this district in the state house from January 1, 1915, until January 1, 1919.

 Personal life

 Ford was a member of the Montrose Lodge, and held the position of master and patron of different locations.
-Ford was Freemason and a member of the Order of the Eastern Star.
+He was a Freemason and a member of the Order of the Eastern Star.